Skip to content

 How do you handle inventory and shrinkage?

 Perpetual inventory tracking plus scheduled cycle counts.
-Shrinkage variance posted to a dedicated expense account and reported as a percentage of sales monthly.
+Shrinkage variance is posted to a dedicated expense account and reported as a percentage of sales monthly.
 You can’t manage what you don’t measure — knowing shrinkage rate is the first step to controlling it.

 What does it cost?

-Why retail books break
+§Why retail books break

 Three places retailers lose the numbers.